LMLAB-research/pancancer-deg/overlap-analyses/README.md

    status of all duplicates in the audit output.

-Different gene IDs may represent different transcripts of the same gene, and some transcripts may be better representatives than others.
+Different gene IDs may represent different transcripts of the same gene, and some transcripts may be better biological representatives than others.
 If all duplicates show the same direction of change, we assume that this uncertainty is unlikely to have a major effect on the overlap results.
 However, this is still not an ideal solution, and duplicates should